• Skip to primary navigation

 3. Cook tomatoes with sugar (or honey) and salt - cook for 10 minutes

-8. Process in water canner for 20 minutes
+7. Process in a water canner for 20 minutes

 3.5.3251

-Note: This is a traditional recipe with homegrown, sun-ripened ingredients, use and enjoy at your own risk.
-The original recipe is asking for 1 tablespoon 9% vinegar, I adjusted it to 1 cup 5%.
-It is up to you how much you use.
+Note: This is a traditional recipe with homegrown, sun-ripened ingredients, use at your own risk.
+The original recipe is asking forย 1 tablespoon 9% vinegar, I adjusted it to 1 cup 5%.
+It is up to you how much you use just not less than the original recipe.
 You can find the original recipe: here.

 Canned Zucchini Salad